 DAY 9: Dive into the Waters off Capri

-Last, but not least, you will spend an unforgettable day on a private boat to Capri.
-Be prepared to dive in the pristine blue waters of the world-famous grottos that encircle the base of the famed island.
-The captain of your private boat will take you to nearly private coves where the colors of the water dance amongst the many hues of the deep blue that characterizes this enchanting island.
-No need to bring towels or drinks…your private guide is well prepared for impromptu toasts of prosecco as he purposefully has the boat linger under the lovers’ cove.
-Upon docking, dry off and meet your private taxi driver who will transport you in an open vehicle up the hairpin, narrow road to Anacapri.
-On the way, sneak a few peaks at the white washed villas masked by an abundance of colored flowers.
-A stroll at the top of the mountain to visit the famed Capri sandal makers as well as a breathtaking view from the enchanting villa San Michele perched on the furthest edge overlooking the bay.
-A sumptuous seafood lunch awaits you upon your return to the dock at a famed restaurant where the fresh catch of the day is all that is offered.
+Your day in Capril begins with a private boat ride to the pristine grottos that encircle the base of the island.
+Your captain knows of nearly private coves where countless shades of blue sparkle on the water.
+No need to bring towels or drinks!
+Your guide is prepared with both.
+Then, upon docking at Capri, you will be taken in an open vehicle up the hairpin curves to Anacapri.
+A stroll at the top of the mountain to visit the famous Capri sandal-makers, a chance to catch some breathtaking views from the terrace of the Villa San Michele, and a sumptuous seafood lunch upon your return to the dock at a restaurant where the fresh catch of the day is all that is offered will conclude your visit to Capri.
 Your captain awaits to take you back to Sorrento.

 DAY 10: Transfer to Naples with Visit to Pompeii